joshcazalas/kafka-streaming/README.md

 1. In one tab, execute main.py and leave it running: `python3 main.py`
 main.py polls the Kafka topic for new records in an infinite loop, grabbing and processing records as they come.

-2. In another tab, execute producer.py to publish the data found in the sample_records directory to the Kafka topic. consumer.py
+2. In another tab, execute producer.py to publish the data found in the sample_records directory to the Kafka topic.
+The instance of consumer.py still running in the previous tab will automatically publish the records to postgres.
+Switch back to the consumer tab to see insert info and runtimes for each published message.

 ## Errors
 ----------------------